siadat/lash/README.md

 A __window__ and __pane__ finder for Tmux, inspired by [ctrlp](https://github.com/kien/ctrlp.vim/).
-The goal is to make navigation between many Tmux windows efficient and fast, without having to remember the window number or position in tmux status.
+The goal is to make navigation between many Tmux windows efficient and fast, without having to remember the window number or position in tmux status line.

 ### Installation
 ``` bash